-Sony Xperia Z makes its debut at CES 2013 with 5-inch 1080p display, quad-core processorAlex Wagner - Deputy Managing Editor, News Desk
+Sony Xperia Z makes its debut at CES 2013 with 5-inch 1080p display, quad-core processorAlex Wagner - Editorial Director of News and Content

 Sony held its big CES 2013 press event tonight, and as expected, the company took the wraps off of some new Android hardware.
 The new flagship handset is dubbed the Xperia Z, just as we'd learned from the recent leaks, and features a 5-inch 1080p Reality display on its face.
 That's not the only high-end spec that the Xperia Z touts, though, as Sony also packed a 1.5GHz quad-core Snapdragon S4 Pro processor, 2GB RAM, 16GB storage, microSD slot and 4G LTE connectivity inside its tempered glass body.
 There's a 13-megapixel camera on the Xperia Z's rear that Sony says can capture HDR video and also has "Superior Auto and Noise Reduction" to help capture better photos and videos.
 A 2.1-megapixel shooter can be found on the Xperia Z's face.

 Moving on to the outer shell of the phone, the Xperia Z has what Sony is calling an "OmniBalance Design" that gives its new handset rounded edges and smooth, reflective surfaces all over.
 The Xperia Z is covered in tempered glass, but an anti-shatter film has been added to help toughen the Z up, and it's also IP55 and IP57 rated for dust and water resistance.